 Depreciation, Amortization and Accretion Expense.
-During the year ended December 31, 2020, depreciation, amortization and accretion expense increased by approximately \$41.6 million compared to 2019, primarily due to the acquisition of NGL assets from Plains in April 2020 and the acquisition of the remaining 50% equity interest in Jackalope in April 2019.
-In addition, we placed in-service the expansion of our processing capacity at our Bucking Horse processing facility on our Powder River Basin system in early 2020 and placed into service the Bear Den II processing plant on our Arrow system in late 2019.
+During the year ended December 31, 2021, our depreciation, amortization and accretion expense increased by approximately \$7 million compared to 2020, primarily due to the expansion of our gathering and processing facilities at our Arrow system, placing in-service the expansion of our processing capacity at our Bucking Horse processing facility on our Powder River Basin system in early 2020, and the acquisition of the NGL assets acquired from Plains in April 2020.
+Partially offsetting these increases was lower depreciation, amortization and accretion expense due to the sale of our Fayetteville assets in late 2020.

 Interest and Debt Expense, Net.
-Interest and debt expense, net increased by approximately \$18.2 million during the year ended December 31, 2020 compared to 2019, primarily due to the issuance of \$600 million unsecured senior notes in April 2019.
-In addition, our capitalized interest was lower during the year ended December 31, 2020 compared to 2019 due to the timing of growth capital projects primarily in the Bakken and Powder River Basin.
+Interest and debt expense, net decreased by approximately \$1.5 million during the year ended December 31, 2021 compared to 2020, primarily due to lower average outstanding balances on our Crestwood Midstream credit facility.
+Partially offsetting the decrease in interest and debt expense, net was the issuance of \$700 million unsecured senior notes in January 2021 and lower capitalized interest in 2021 compared to 2020 due to the timing of growth capital projects primarily in the Powder River Basin.